Thermadiag/seq/docs/tiny_string.md

 The maximum preallocated space can be increased up to 126 bytes.
 To have a tiny_string of 32 bytes like std::string on gcc and msvc, you could use, for instance, tiny_string<28>.
 In this case, the maximum string size (excluding null-terminated character) to use SSO would be 30 bytes (!).

-For std::allocator<char>, the allocator object is not stored inside the tiny_string, ensuring a minimal space overhead.
-If a custom allocator is provided, it will be stored as part of the string object and used for heap allocations/deallocations.

 ## Relocatable type

 `seq::tiny_string` is relocatable, meaning that it does not store pointer to internal data.